-Income tax relief at 30% is available on new equity

-investment (in qualifying unquoted trading companies) of up to £1 million.
+Income tax relief at 30% is available on new equity investment (in qualifying unquoted trading companies) of up to £1 million.
+A higher limit of £2 million may apply to investments in 'knowledge intensive companies'.
 A CGT exemption may be given on sales of EIS shares held for at least three years.
-If the gain on the sale of any chargeable asset (eg quoted shares, second homes, etc) is reinvested in EIS shares, the gain on the disposal can be deferred.
+If the gain on the sale of any chargeable asset (eg quoted shares, second homes, etc) is reinvested in EIS shares. the gain on the disposal can be deferred.